AMRITHAASOK/AMRITHAASOK/README.md

-- 👋 Hi, I’m @AMRITHAASOK
+- 👋 Hi, I’m Amritha
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and Teaching
 - 🌱 I’m a MCA graduate.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...